laradash/laravel-dashboard/README.md

 [![Packagist](https://img.shields.io/packagist/dt/laradash/laravel-dashboard-api.svg)]()

 ## Introduction
-Laradash is a mobile application which provides a light, fast and simple dashboard interface.
+Laradash is a mobile dashboard application which provides a light, fast and simple interface.

-And this package helps to connect Laradash and web application built with the Laravel framework easily.
+And this package helps to connect Laradash and web application built with the Laravel PHP framework easily.

 ## Installation
 ```